What is purer than nature and more natural than photography? What can be more charming than nature portrait photography?

 When taking pictures outside, you might have the necessary light, but you have to make some adjustments to balance the brightness on your camera.
 Sometimes, if you use incorrect white balance, it can affect your color and add a dramatic perspective to your pictures.

-I advise you to change the vibrance, saturation, and contrast.
+Adjust the vibrance, saturation, and contrast.
 Color Balance is the most straightforward tool that fixes your images and gives you more accurate colors.

 Remove unwanted marks